 Big Brother's Okay!

-"The value we gain in public safety far outweighs any perception by the community that this is Big Brother who's watching."
+I found the following quote in the NY Times:"The value we gain in public safety far outweighs any perception by the community that this is Big Brother who's watching."

 RON HUBERMAN, executive director of Chicago's office of emergency management and communications, on that city's new video surveillance system.